gemseo/gemseo/doc_src/ode/ode.rst

 .. seealso::

-   `The examples related to ODE resolution. <examples/ode/index.html>`__
+   `The examples related to ODE resolution. <../examples/ode/index.html>`__

 An :class:`.ODEProblem` represents a first order ordinary differential equation (ODE) with a given state at an initial time.
-This :class:`.ODEProblem` is built with a function of time and state, as well as an array describing the intial state, and a time interval.
+This :class:`.ODEProblem` is built with a function of time and state, as well as an array describing the initial state, and a time interval.

 An :class:`.ODEResult` represents the solution of an ODE evaluated at a discrete set of times within the specified time interval.